History of Utah: State of Deseret (proposed)

 Statehood was petitioned for in 1849-50 using the name Deseret.
 The proposed State of Deseret would have been quite large, encompassing all of what is now Utah, and portions of Colorado, Idaho, Nevada, Wyoming, Arizona, Oregon, New Mexico and California.
 The name of Deseret was favored by the LDS leader Brigham Young as a symbol of industry and was derived from a reference in the Book of Mormon.
-The petition was rejected by Congress and Utah did not become a state until 1896.
+The petition was rejected by Congress and Utah did not become a state until 1896, following the Utah Constitutional Convention of 1895.

 Utah Territory

 In 1850, the Utah Territory was created with the Compromise of 1850, and Fillmore (named after President Fillmore) was designated the capital.
 In 1856, Salt Lake City replaced Fillmore as the territorial capital.

 Slavery

 The first group of pioneers brought African slaves with them, making Utah the only place in the western United States to have African slavery.
 Three slaves, Green Flake, Hark Lay, and Oscar Crosby, came west with this first group in 1847.
 The settlers also began to purchase Indian slaves in the well-established Indian slave trade, as well as enslaving Indian prisoners of war.
 In 1850, 26 slaves were counted in Salt Lake County.
 Slavery didn't become officially recognized until 1852, when the Act in Relation to Service and the Act for the relief of Indian Slaves and Prisoners were passed.
-Slavery was repealed on June 19, 1862 when Congress prohibited slavery in all US territories.
+Slavery was repealed on June 19, 1862, when Congress prohibited slavery in all US territories.